KPBS/py3-pmp-wrapper/README.md

 An application for making signed requests of the PMP API (Public Media Platform).
 This application has been written for Python 3.3 and has not been tested with other Python versions (but it should work on Python3.3 and above).
+To find out more about the Public Media Platform API, [consult the documentation](https://github.com/publicmediaplatform/pmpdocs/wiki).

 ## Setup and Configuration